 A. TRAINING AND EXPERIENCE

-Completion of a Bachelor Degree in Recreation Administration, Public Administration, Business Administration, Public Relations, Communications, Philanthropy related field and three years of experience in public relations; program/event sponsorship development and maintenance; marketing; and fluency with social media in a public or private agency or any equivalent combination of training and experience.
+Completion of a Bachelor Degree in Recreation Administration, Public Administration, Business Administration, Public Relations, Communications, or related field and three (3) years of experience in public relations; program/event sponsorship development and maintenance; marketing.
 Must have a valid State of Florida Driver License.
 Applicants who possess a valid out of state driver’s license must obtain the Florida driver’s license within 10 days of employment.

 B. KNOWLEDGE, SKILLS, AND ABILITIES

 Knowledge of planning and coordinating citywide special events.

 Ability to establish and maintain effective public relations.

 Ability to work effectively with the public and City Boards and Departments.
 Must be able to communicate with a large number of people or one-on-one.

 Skills in budgetary practices and procedure.

 Ability to develop long-range planning techniques, policies and procedures and promotional techniques for recreation facilities and programs.

 Knowledge and skills in the use of personal computer and various application programs and the internet.